Lusaka Entry Requirements

 Passport

-Must be valid for at least 6 months beyond departure date and have at least two blank visa pages.
+Must be valid for at least six months and have at least two blank pages.

-Required if traveling from or transiting through a country with risk of Yellow Fever transmission.
+Required if arriving from or transiting through a yellow fever risk country.

 Tips for Smooth Entry